tkucic/UniTest/README.md

-# IEC UNIT TEST
+# IEC UNI TEST (UNIVERSAL TEST LIBARY)

 Library written in pure IEC 61131-3 Structured text that can be used for unit testing of any PLC POU.
 This library has arisen from the need of having a manufacturer and IDE independent unit test framework that is easily portable to other platforms as the community requires.

 ## Current status

-Check detailed info [here](https://github.com/tkucic/iecUnitTest/projects) in the projects tab.
+Check detailed info [here](https://github.com/tkucic/iecUniTest/projects) in the projects tab.

 ### Done